arssher/pgtpch/readme.txt

  echo never | sudo tee /sys/kernel/mm/transparent_hugepage/defrag
 to disable transparent huge pages.

-We user a modified version of DBGEN for PostgreSQL taken from the project mentioned above.
+We use a modified version of DBGEN for PostgreSQL taken from the project mentioned above.
 If you want for any reason temporary change it, you can copy 'dbgen' directory to 'dbgen-type_you_name_here', such dirs are ignored by git.
 You should then specify it either in pgtpch.config or as an arg to scripts.